Ever use Excel's MOD function?

 More MOD formulas

-As I mentioned, the MOD function is a versatile function and can be used in many ways, so you'll see it turn a variety of formulas.
+As I mentioned, the MOD function is a versatile function and can be used in many ways, so you'll see it in a variety of formulas.
 It's particularly useful for "every nth" type formulas, but it's handy for other things to.
 Here's a list of examples you can use for inspiration.

 Sum every nth column